top of page

 1. Left (or Right) Chest: This is usually 3” to 4” wide, and it's good for formal or corporate stuff.

-2. Center Chest: Ranging from 8” to 11” wide.
+2. Center Chest: Ranging from 9” to 13” wide.
 Works for casual and corporate wear.
+The shorter the design's height, the greater its width.

 3. Full Front: A standard size of 10”x12”.
 Great for more relaxed designs, corporate wear, and expressing yourself.

-4. Oversized Front: Can be as big as 14"x20"!
-Great for really casual designs such as statement or pop art.
+4. Oversized Front: It can be as big as 14"x 20"!
+This size is great for really casual designs such as statement or pop art.

 5. Back Collar: Smaller, around 2” to 3” wide by your preferred height, mainly for branding purposes.
-Can be placed inside or outside.
+It can be placed inside or outside.

 7. Vertical Left or Right: Perfect for team wear and branding, usually measuring 14” to 16” in height by your desired width.